 9) I don’t live in Monmouthshire, how can I access childcare information for my area?

-Every Local Authority has a Family Information Service.
-You can find contact details and web addresses at www.fis.wales.
+Every Local Authority in Wales has a Family Information Service.
+You can find contact details and web addresses at http://www.childcareinformation.wales/home

-10) I’m thinking about becoming a childcare provider, how to I find out if there is a need in my area?
+10) I’m thinking about becoming a childcare provider, how do I find out if there is a need in my area?

 You can read Monmouthshire’s most recent Childcare Sufficiency Assessment to find out about the provision currently available and plans for future developments.